 In order to have Saratoga County participate in the cost of their community college education, a student must obtain a Certificate of Residency and submit it to the college.
 Military personnel on active duty, as well as their spouses and dependents, are entitled to the lower "Resident" rate.

 A student must apply for a certificate no sooner than 60 days prior to the start of classes and no later than 30 days after the college's first day of classes.
 Certificates remain valid for one year of semesters, provided the student attends during the semester the certificate is issued.
 A student that does not register for the semester the certificate was issued, must apply for and receive a new certificate.

 Students can obtain a certificate in person at the County Treasurer's Office.
 Students, who are U.S. citizens residing at their current address for at least twelve consecutive months, without moving, may obtain a certificate from their town or city clerk prior to the cut¬ off date.
 Cut-off dates are dictated by the start of classes at each college and will vary.
 Town and city clerks are only authorized to issue certificates until the start of the college semester.
 Students applying for a certificate after the beginning of the college semester must apply at County Treasurer's office.
 An application will be accepted from an individual other than the student only if the student's signature on the affidavit has been notarized and sufficient proof is submitted.

 You must be a current resident of Waterford & have lived at the same address for at least one year in order for the Town Clerk to issue.

-Proof required for Certificate of Residency:
+At a minimum two proofs are required for Certificate of Residency:

 *Document dated at least one year ago but not more than 18 months showing name, date and current Waterford address.